 Haven't really gotten a chance to check the picture quality, though it did look like it had better black levels than my 2713HM, maybe?

 It did look like there was backlight bleeding on the upper left and right of the monitor.
 I'll have to see how bad it is later.

-I am having problems with the Dell's DP out using MST.
+As mentioned on AT, we think you're exceeding the bandwidth limits.I am having problems with the Dell's DP out using MST.
 I have DP 1.2 enabled in menu however the destination display (HP ZR2740W, 2566x1440 ips) only shows 640x480 and shows up as Non-Plug and Play display.
 If I plug in directly to video card shows up fine.. hate to send the Dell back but this is rather annoying..